Campus traffic safety urged as campus again bustling with activity

 "We have well-marked designated street crossings throughout campus, and we ask that pedestrians use them," Purdue police Capt.
 Eric Chin said.
 "We also ask that motorists be very aware of the heavy foot and cyclist traffic and help ensure everyone's safety."

-Motorists, he said, are required to yield to pedestrians.
-However, even at a crosswalk, a walker can't just assume a car driver sees them and is going to stop.
+Motorists, including bicyclists, he said, are required to yield to pedestrians.
+However, even at a crosswalk, a walker can't just assume a car driver or cyclist sees them and is going to stop.